helrond/clbsj.org/_posts/2019-10-12-introducing-john-vincent-radical-mark-sist.md

   in the greater NYC region.
 ---
-The Center and Library for the Bible and Social Justice is pleased to host John Vincent this November 5-8, 2019, for a [series of seminars anddiscussions](/events/2019/10/12/john-vincent-elder-scholar-activist-of-radical-christianity-to-visit-ny-in-november-2019/) in the greater NYC region.
+The Center and Library for the Bible and Social Justice is pleased to host John Vincent this November 5-8, 2019, for a [series of seminars and discussions](/events/2019/10/12/john-vincent-elder-scholar-activist-of-radical-christianity-to-visit-ny-in-november-2019/) in the greater NYC region.
 His visit is a unique opportunity for Christians committed to grassroots social change organizing to learn from his methods and applied theology.